 The city of Kiev features so many hidden gems you can find just by wandering the streets.
 One of the best hidden gems is Kiev’s extensive display of murals; with more than 150 unique murals located throughout the city.
 Many of the paintings take up entire walls and have their own unique history and story behind them.

 Ditch the traditional tours and explore the city on a bike!
 Renting a bike is one of the best ways to get around and allows the flexibility to see all the attractions you want to see and stop wherever you want along the way.

 Ukraine is the home of hospitality and delicious food and an opportunity to try out the local cuisine should not be missed.
 Popular local dishes include the Kievskaya Kotleta (a Kiev cutlet made of chicken) and Kievskiy Tort, a unique local cake.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Kiev, Ukraine using the map below!